QaiserDS/SMSSpamClassifier/README.md

 SMS Spam Classification
 Spam Classifier built using CountVectorizer and Tf-idf Vectorizer.
-Source of dataset: https://www.kaggle.com/uciml/sms-spam-collection-dataset We employed Upsampling and Cross-val in our project, and built the following models:
+Source of dataset: https://www.kaggle.com/uciml/sms-spam-collection-dataset We employed Upsampling and Cross-val in our project, and built the models.

 Histogram of most commonly occuring words in the ham and spam messages Wordclouds of most commonly occurring words in the ham and spam messages